mongodb/docs/source/reference/mongotop.rst

    Specifies a password to authenticate to the MongoDB instance.
 Use in conjunction with the :option:`--username <mongotop --username>` option to supply a username.

+TODO I believe that mongotools will prompt for a password if flag is used without a value

 .. option:: <sleeptime>